fisforfaheem/xls_view/plan.md

-# XLS File Reader App - Development Plan
+# XLSX File Reader App - Development Plan

 ## App Overview
 A modern Flutter application for reading and viewing XLS/XLSX files with a clean, user-friendly interface featuring a green color scheme.